lawrennd/fynesse_template/backlog/infrastructure/2025-08-30_framework-modernization-gaps.md

 - ✅ All tests now passing (43/43)
 - ✅ Individual test runners working for each module
 - ✅ Development tools installed and working (black, mypy, flake8)
+- ✅ Migrated to Poetry for superior dependency management
+- ✅ Code formatted with black for consistent style